anon-blue/anon.blue/README.txt

  It sgoes a little something like this...hyte it?
-                                                      I'm not that cruel my plea
+                                                      I'm not that useful to be
+honest okkkkkkk                                                             dfhd
+hoi                                                                         hell
-sure, OK cya                                                                dfhd hoi                                                                         hell [ptkosupper tr
+[ptkosupper tr
                                                               nch